Overview of Cube Biotech's phosphopeptide enrichment MagBeads

 IMAC materials, in particular Fe-NTA, have been widely used to enrich phosphopeptides as part of the sample preparation for mass spectrometry (1,3,4).
-Under certain circumstances other transition metals, such as zirconium or aluminium have also been loaded on NTA or IDA matrices for enrichment (5).
+Under certain circumstances, other transition metals, such as zirconium or aluminum, have also been loaded on NTA or IDA matrices for enrichment (5).
 Magnetic beads have proven to be useful for this kind of sample preparation (2) in a similar manner to their agarose resin counterparts.

 Automatic Phosphoproteomics for high-throughput projects: